By Madeleine Ortiz

 Recognize diets don’t always equal success.

 It’s not a coincidence that Lisa had a high-profile sales job managing over 100 accounts when she was only in her twenties.
-She’s smart and driven, and sought to achieve excellence in every area of her life.
+She’s driven, and sought to achieve excellence in every area of her life.
 That someone so successful was able to follow diet and exercise plans to a T isn’t surprising.
 “I was hyper-compliant,” she recalls, following magazine advice for “six pack abs” like her life depended on it and then feeling disappointed when her efforts didn’t yield the promised results.
-She wants others to avoid the same societal traps and start recognizing that diet and exercise plans, even if followed perfectly, are not going to be enough for most people.
+She wants others to avoid the same societal traps and start recognizing that diet and exercise plans, even if followed perfectly, are not enough for most people.

 Have an open mind about obesity as a chronic medical condition.